Open-Finance-Lab/FinLLM-Leaderboard/docs/source/demos_of_finagents/tutor_agent.rst

 **Research Advisor**
 An online student pursuing independent research in finance but lacks access to academic advisors.
 The AI tutor helps identify unexplored research areas, outlines research phases, and provides ongoing feedback throughout the research process.

+**CFA Exam Preparation**
+A CFA candidate preparing for Level II faces challenges with complex financial concepts and time management.
+The AI tutor can provide 24/7 access to expert-level explanations of complex topics, generate practice questions tailored to weak areas, and offer step-by-step solutions for quantitative problems.

 .. image:: ./figures/tutor_agent_framework.png
    :width: 100%